-- When responding to a fire involving natural gas, your best and safest course of action is to let it burn. - Call Dominion Energy immediately. - Evacuate the area and protect exposures. - Do not park emergency vehicles under overhead utility lines.
+When responding to a fire involving natural gas, do NOT attempt to extinguish the fire unless lives are in danger.

+- Call Dominion Energy immediately.

+- Evacuate the area and protect exposures.

+- Do not park emergency vehicles under overhead utility lines.

 Natural Gas Fires